trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

    You will see both the compiler output and the migration output.

-1. In order to facilitate error hunting, we will open up a second console with logging.
+1. In order to facilitate error hunting, we will open a second console with logging.
 This will allow us to, for example, see transaction IDs when a transaction fails.
 In another terminal window, run the following command:

    ```shell
    truffle develop --log